برجاء الإنتظار ...

 Herpes zoster

-The incidence of herpes zoster infections was 6.1% in the anifrolumab group and 1.3% in the placebo group (see section 4.4).
-In the 52‑week clinical trials the mean time to onset was 139 days (range 2 – 351 days).
+in the 52-weeks clinical trials the incidence of herpes zoster infections was 6.1% in the anifrolumab group and 1.3% in the placebo group (see section 4.4), the mean time to onset was 139 days (range 2 – 351 days).
+Subsequently, in the LTE incidence rates decreased over time.

 Herpes zoster infections were predominantly of localised cutaneous presentation, mild or moderate in intensity and resolved without discontinuation of anifrolumab therapy.
 Cases with multidermatomal involvement and cases of disseminated disease (including central nervous system involvement) have been reported (see section 4.4).